sivanhavkin/Entelgia/README.md

 * Contributors who want to help evolve experimental AI systems

-* Researchers exploring consciousness-inspired AI

-* Developers interested in multi-agent systems with memory and emotion

-* Philosophers and psychologists experimenting with computational models of selfhood

 * Anyone curious about AI systems that do more than respond

 ---